-- provide indicative financial projections through to 2024/25 which can be used to inform the Council's decision making and budget setting process - provide a document for use by the Council which can assist in the development of policies and planning future initiatives and which integrates with the Council's performance management system and corporate plan priorities - enable the Council to have a wider appreciation of the overall financial standing of the authority - post Covid, provide a solid basis for the stabilisation of the Council's financial position such that it is not dependent upon using reserves to achieve a balanced budget or to restrict council tax increases to at or below government guidelines.
+- provide indicative financial projections through to 2025/26 which can be used to inform the Council's decision making and budget setting process - provide a document for use by the Council which can assist in the development of policies and planning future initiatives and which integrates with the Council's performance management system and corporate plan priorities - enable the Council to have a wider appreciation of its overall financial standing - post Covid, provide a solid basis for the stabilisation of the Council's financial position such that it is not dependent upon using reserves to achieve a balanced budget or to restrict council tax increases to at or below government guidelines.

-The strategy is based on the revised budget assumptions for 2020/21.
-In 2021/22 there were three areas of major potential risk to estimates which need to be taken account of in future financial years:
+The strategy is based on the revised budget assumptions for 2021/22.
+In 2022/23 there were three areas of major potential risk to estimates which need to be taken account of in future financial years:

-- The financial impact on Covid, especially the loss of commercial income (not compensated) and the significant loss of income at leisure centres. - Localisation of Business rates - Efficiencies, employee savings and income proposals.
+- The financial impact on Covid, especially the loss of commercial income (not compensated) and the significant loss of income at leisure centres. - Localisation of business rates - Efficiencies, employee savings and income proposals.